Akira Kurosawa: Wartime films and marriage (1942–1945)

 Shortly before his marriage, Kurosawa was pressured by the studio against his will to direct a sequel to his debut film.
 The often blatantly propagandistic Sanshiro Sugata Part II, which premiered in May 1945, is generally considered one of his weakest pictures.

 Kurosawa decided to write the script for a film that would be both censor-friendly and less expensive to produce.
 The Men Who Tread on the Tiger's Tail, based on the Kabuki play Kanjinchō and starring the comedian Enoken, with whom Kurosawa had often worked during his assistant director days, was completed in September 1945.
-By this time, Japan had surrendered and the occupation of Japan had begun.
+By this time, Japan had surrendered, and the occupation of Japan had begun.
 The new American censors interpreted the values allegedly promoted in the picture as overly "feudal" and banned the work.
 It was not released until 1952, the year another Kurosawa film, Ikiru, was also released.
-Ironically, while in production, the film had already been savaged by Japanese wartime censors as too Western and "democratic" (they particularly disliked the comic porter played by Enoken), so the movie most probably would not have seen the light of day even if the war had continued beyond its completion.
+While in production, the film had already been heavily censored by Japanese wartime censors as too Western and "democratic" (they particularly disliked the comic porter played by Enoken), so the movie most probably would not have seen the light of day even if the war had continued beyond its completion.